HL7/VhDir/pages/_includes/conformance.md

 1. Published: Draft
 1. Published by: Health Level Seven International US Realm Steering Committee

-The Section describes the expected capabilities of the US Core Server actor which is responsible for providing responses to the queries submitted by the US Core Requestors.
-The complete list of FHIR profiles, RESTful operations, and search parameters supported by US Core Servers are defined.
-Systems implementing this capability statement should meet the ONC 2015 Common Clinical Data Set (CCDS) access requirement for Patient Selection 170.315(g)(7) and Application Access - Data Category Request 170.315(g)(8).
-US Core Clients have the option of choosing from this list to access necessary data based on their local use cases and other contextual requirements.
+The Section describes the expected capabilities of the Validated Healthcare Directory actor which is responsible for providing responses to the queries submitted by the Validated Healthcare Directory Requestors.
+The complete list of FHIR profiles, RESTful operations, and search parameters supported by Validated Healthcare Directory are defined.

 #### Behavior

 Description:

-The US Core Server **SHALL**:
+The Validated Healthcare Directory **SHALL**: **NEED TO REVIEW/REVISE**

-1. Support the US Core Patient resource profile.
+1. Support the Validated Healthcare Directory Patient resource profile.
-1. Support at least one additional resource profile from the list of US Core Profiles.
+1. Support at least one additional resource profile from the list of Validated Healthcare Directory Profiles.
 1. Implement the RESTful behavior according to the FHIR specification.
 1. Return the following response classes:
    - (Status 200): successful operation